pmarathe25/Project-Vyasa/CONTRIBUTING.md

 Instead, they should be provided as a single word with their components mentioned in the reference field:
 ```
-dvija (mn) twice-born, referring to a physical birth and then a spiritual birth [dvi+ja]
+dvija (adj) twice-born, referring to a physical birth and then a spiritual birth [dvi+ja]
 ```

 The `detail` field is only required for the following types: